In this guide

 - change any condition imposed by the order, and extend, or further extend, the period for which the order is in place.

-The crucial differences between the panel’s powers on an early review and a standard review are:
+The crucial differences between the panel’s powers with regard to an early review and a standard review are:

 - Any change made to an order on an early review takes effect immediately, rather than when the current order expires.